-(as written, there is no indication by the reader/audience any time has passed)

-Example #2: Back To Back Scenes In the Same Location

-We Know Time Passed
+(as written, there is no indication by the reader/audience any time has passed) Example #2: Back To Back Scenes In Same Location EXT.
+SWIMMING POOL - DAY We Know Time Passed Jane starts her stopwatch and dives in and swims under water the length of the pool.
 EXT.
-SWIMMING POOL - DAY

-Jane starts her stopwatch and dives in and swims underwater the length of the pool.

-EXT.
-SWIMMING POOL - LATER

-Jane lounges around the pool.
+SWIMMING POOL - LATER Jane lounges around the pool.
 Her watch beeps.
 She looks down at her watch.

-JANE

-Damn it!
+JANE Damn it!
 An hour.
 Where is he?

-(now we know an hour has passed and Jane is waiting for someone to show up)

-Example #3: Back To Back Scenes In the Same Location

-We Know Time Passed
+(now we know an hour has passed and Jane is waiting for someone to show up) Example #3: Back To Back Scenes In Same Location EXT.
+SWIMMING POOL - DAY We Know Time Passed Jane dives in and swims under water the length of the pool.
 EXT.
-SWIMMING POOL - DAY

-Jane dives in and swims underwater the length of the pool.
+DOWNTOWN - DAY Robert races across town, running red lights.
 EXT.
-DOWNTOWN - DAY

-Robert races across town, running red lights.

-EXT.
-SWIMMING POOL - LATER

-Jane lounges around the pool.
+SWIMMING POOL - LATER Jane lounges around the pool.

 (by jumping to a different location, we know time has passed for Jane)

 You Tell And Don't Show

 - ✓ film is a visual and auditory medium

 - ✓ don't tell us about a momentous event when you can create an image, with or without narration

 - ✓ humans are visual we learn things more quickly and readily by seeing

 - ✓ showing is quicker than telling

-- ✓ don't waste screen time the quicker you can convey the necessary information, the better Why: It's almost always better to show the action than describe the action.
-As they say, "A picture worth a thousand words."
+- ✓ don't waste screen time the quicker you can convey the necessary information, the better

+Why: It's almost always better to show the Action than describe the Action.
+As they say, "A picture is worth a thousand words."

 Example #1: You Tell And Don't Show

 Visualized Action

 EXT.
 ROAD - NIGHT

 A truck's headlights cut through the fog.
 As the truck hits a pothole and flips.
 Crates of live chickens fly CLUCKING wildly and careens off the asphalt.
 SMASH.
-The windshield shatters and feathers and

-blood fly as the fowl slams into Ray's arm.
+The windshield shatters and feathers and blood fly as the fowl slams into Ray's arm.

 INT.
 BAR - NIGHT

 Judy sits mesmerized as an animated Ray flaps his cast through the air as his story unfolds.

-(we're fascinated because we see the accident in real-time - we aren't told after the fact - visually seeing this scene is more potent than Ray relaying the incident - it's usually shorter)
+(we're fascinated because we see the accident in real time - we aren't told after the fact - visually seeing this scene is more powerful than Ray relaying the incident - it's usually shorter)

 Example #2: You Tell And Don't Show

 Talking - Not Visualized

 INT.
 BAR - NIGHT

-Ray and Judy sit at a table, sharing a pitcher.
+Ray and Judy sit at a table sharing a pitcher.
 Ray's arm's in a cast

 JUDY

 How'd that happen?